source: TLImusic https://www.youtube.com/watch?v=W-85fNpmUkM

 July 24, 2020, Ebbw Vale, Wales

-The main idea of Musictivity website is to get a guide through upcoming concerts to explore unique cities.
-This time I would like to make focus on Paris.
+The main idea of the Musictivity website is to get a guide through upcoming concerts to explore unique cities.
+This time, I would like to focus on Paris.

 Paris is considered as a most culturally, philosophically and socially developed city in the world.

 You need to prepare well before going to Paris.
-Would be perfect to know what exactly you like to see and what you are interested in.
+It would be perfect to know what exactly you like to see and what you are interested in.
 It might be not enough to write a bucket list: Louvre, Disneyland, Eiffel, Arc of Triumph and Versailles.

-It’s necessary to search informations also about other museums in Paris before going there for holidays.
+It’s also necessary to search information about other museums in Paris before going there for holidays.
 Good example: self-portrait of Van Gogh in Musse D’Orsay, such an iconic masterpiece (1889)!

 Another easy to miss object is a following sculpture.
-If you crave to spend quality time in Paris then you need to know who (and why?) is riding a horse in front of Versaille.
-Sure, good guide will tell you everything, but you don’t need to feel overwhelmed.
+If you crave to spend quality time in Paris, then you need to know who (and why?) is riding a horse in front of Versaille.
+Sure, a good guide will tell you everything, but you don’t need to feel overwhelmed.

 Make a detailed list of few (not too many!) masterpieces which you would love to see in Paris.
-Regardless how many days are you going to spend in Paris, you aren’t able to experience everything what is worth your attention.
+Regardless of how many days you are going to spend in Paris, you aren’t able to experience everything that is worth your attention.

 source: Withlocals https://www.youtube.com/watch?v=aSSy_61wdII